kedebug/yohub/README.md

 ## YoHub
-A lightweight and asynchronous network library via C++.
+A lightweight event-driven tcp server via C++.

 ## Design
-YoHub supports event-driven programming model and select the form of reactor pattern.
-The core architecture is implemented with reactors in threads (one event loop per thread) design, which is inspired from [muduo](https://code.google.com/p/muduo/).
+YoHub select event-driven programming model and use threads to handle high concurrency scenario.
+The core architecture is implemented with reactors in threads design.
+We are trying to limit the usage of the lock primitive, so below two points are guaranteed:
+- messages/requests are always sequentially.
+- working flow of a client is always in a immutable thread (one loop).